bizzlechizzle/visual-buffet/docs/developer-guide.md

         if not engine.plugins:
             console.print("[red]No plugins available[/red]")
-            console.print("Run 'imlage plugins list' to see available plugins") sys.exit(1)
+            console.print("Run 'visual-buffet plugins list' to see available plugins") sys.exit(1)

         # Filter to requested plugins